Solder or Crimp Wires

 Crimping wires correctly requires an inexpensive tool.

-When I install crimp connectors, I take off the plastic sleeve it comes with.
-IMHO, an inch or so of shrink tubing looks better.
+When I install crimp connectors, I remove the plastic sheath it comes with and use an inch or so of shrink tubing.
+IMHO, it looks better.

 After crimping the terminal, check tightness by pulling on it with your fingers.